rfujiwar23/nuxt-portfolio/content/articles/kamismax.md

 bodyText: Yes, this is my project.
 Basically, you can check it out here.
 Edited using Adobe Premiere Pro, audio mixed at the studio.
 Check if I have the new paragraph here.
 author:
   name: Ryo Fujiwara
-  bio: Yes, this is about me.
+  bio: Web Developer & Producer
   image: my-logo.png
 ---